kousuke-nakano/turbotutorials/source/_sources/02turbogenius_tutorial/01prep/01H2-dimer/tutorial.rst

 4. ``-detbasis`` is used to specify the basis set used to construct atomic orbitals for the determinant part.
 Here we are using cc-pVTZ type basis set to construct the atomic orbitals.
 See the --help for checking the basis set currently implemented.

-5. ``--cutdetbasis`` flag is a command line argument to cut the determinant basis set based on the AZ algorithm (see below) It makes sense only for an all-electron calculation.
+5. ``-detcutbasis`` flag is a command line argument to cut the determinant basis set based on the AZ algorithm (see below) It makes sense only for an all-electron calculation.

 6. ``-jasbasis`` is used to specify the basis set used to construct atomic orbitals for the jastrow part.
 Here we are using cc-pVTZ type basis set to construct the atomic orbitals.
 See the --help for checking the basis set currently implemented.

-7. ``--cutjasbasis`` flag is a command line argument to cut the determinant basis set based on the AZ algorithm (see below) It makes sense only for an all-electron calculation.
+7. ``-jascutbasis`` flag is a command line argument to cut the determinant basis set based on the AZ algorithm (see below) It makes sense only for an all-electron calculation.

 This is a generated ``makefort10.input``.